Charles Harrison Nagy

 Nagy started 14 games in the post-season, all for Cleveland (he pitched a handful of games for the San Diego Padres in 2003 to complete his Major League career).
 However, he was winless in three World Series starts, one against the Atlanta Braves in 1995 and two against the Florida Marlins in 1997.
 He won 129 games for the Indians overall, placing him 10th on the team's all-time list.
 At his best, from 1995 to 1999, he won at least 15 games and the Indians made it to the postseason every year.

-On July 22, 1999, in a game versus Toronto at Jacobs Field, Nagy hit seventh in the batting order as the starting pitcher.
-This was due to Alex Ramirez originally hitting seventh in right field, but he was injured and not available for the game.
-Manny Ramirez -- the starting designated hitter that day -- moved from DH to right field before the first pitch of the game; thus the Indians lost their DH and Nagy had to hit.
+On July 22, 1999, in a game versus the Toronto Blue Jays at Jacobs Field, Nagy hit seventh in the batting order as the starting pitcher.
+This was due to Alex Ramirez originally hitting seventh and playing right field, but he was injured and not available for the game.
+Manny Ramirez - the starting designated hitter that day - moved from DH to right field before the first pitch of the game; thus the Indians lost their DH and Nagy had to hit.
 He went 0 for 2.